Dion Sims: 2015

 Sims remained the backup tight end for the third consecutive season with the Dolphins.
 Newly acquired veteran free-agent Jordan Cameron was named the starter going into the season.
 In the season opener against the Washington Redskins, Sims suffered a severe concussion when hitting his head when diving for a touchdown catch in the end zone.
 After colliding with the turf, he remained motionless for a few seconds before regaining consciousness and sitting up, with the aid of Dolphin's trainers.
 He missed the next three game while recovering from the concussion.
 On October 18, 2015, he returned for the first time since the season-opener and made a season-high four receptions for 33 yards and a touchdown in a victory over the Tennessee Titans.
 He received his first start of the season in Week 10 and made one catch for 8-yards in a loss to the Buffalo Bills.
 On January 3, 2016, Sims made three catches for a season-high forty yards in a 20–10 victory over the New England Patriots.
+He finished the 2015 season with 18 receptions for 127 yards and one touchdown.

 2016

-Sims made his first catch of the 2016 season on September 18, 2016, against the Patriots and finished with one reception for 21 receiving yards.
-The next game, he caught four passes for 46 yards in a 30–24 overtime victory over the Cleveland Browns.
-On November 27, 2016, Sims made four catches for 53 receiving yards and caught his first touchdown of the season against the San Francisco 49ers.
-The following week, he caught three passes for 39 yards during a loss to the Baltimore Ravens.
+In Week 15 against the New York Jets, Sims had two receiving touchdowns.
+He finished the 2016 season with 26 receptions for 256 yards and four touchdowns.